 If you’re a savvy business owner looking for a way to help your business stand out in a crowded online space, paid advertising is perfect for you.

-Paid advertising may just be that crucial missing piece that’s holding you back from building a robust digital marketing strategy that will help your business thrive.
+Paid advertising may just be that crucial missing piece that’s holding you back from building a robust Inbound Marketing strategy that will help your business thrive.

 When done right, paid advertising gives any business, at any stage in its development the ability to build brand awareness, generate quality leads and increase sales.

 In this blog I’ll take you through 6 essential elements you will need for your next paid advertising campaign and I’ll also use Udacity’s paid online advertising campaign as a real-world example of how to apply these elements effectively.

 The Elements of a Paid Advertising Campaign